grab/engineering-blog/_posts/2024-11-13-metasense-v2.md

 ### Model improvements with prompt engineering

 Expanding the evaluation and testing data allowed us to uncover weaknesses in the previous model.
-For instance, we discovered that seemingly innocuous table columns like “business email” could contain entries with PII data.
+For instance, we discovered that seemingly innocuous table columns like “business email” could contain entries with Personal Identifiable Information (PII) data.

 An example of this would be a business that uses a personal email address containing a legal name—a discrepancy that would be challenging for even human reviewers to detect.
 Additionally, we discovered nested JSON structures occasionally included personal names, phone numbers, and email addresses hidden among other non-PII metadata.
 Lastly, we identified passenger communications with Grab occasionally mentioning legal names, phone numbers, and other PII, despite most of the content being non-PII.